University Tips & Advice.

 When it comes to working to deadlines, I would advice you to change the deadline date that you are given.
 Move it to one week earlier than it is supposed to be.
 Use your lists and calendars to work towards an earlier date, this will give you time to meet the actual deadline if anything goes wrong.
 If you’re on an art or design course there are so many things that can and will go wrong but being prepared and working towards an earlier deadline will allow you room to make any changes and actually complete your work to a good standard.

 Utilise what the university has to offer.
 The (UK) government and certain organisations will have funding towards certain things within your university.
 Make it your business to know what is on offer at your university.
-There are grants and awards that go with achieving or a need for extra finances.
+There are grants and awards that go with achieving good grades or a need for extra finances.
 Know the criteria that is needed in order for you to access some of these things.

 Doing an internship is great for your CV and job opportunities.
 But if you can’t find one this is not the end of the world.
 Other things on your CV will help you out when applying for jobs.
 Don’t be afraid of starting at the bottom or in an unrelated subject because it will help you out.
 I didn’t end up doing an internship at uni, the main reason was that I couldn’t afford to, I have completed work experience since graduating and some of it was career changing.